Glenveagh National Park226 Votes Currently Open [Closes at 05:00 pm]

 - Time Required: 06:00 Hrs

-- Tags: National Park, Garden, Walking Area, Tourist Center, Family And Kids, Nature
+- Tags: National Park, Garden, Walking Area, Family And Kids, Nature

 Glenveagh National Park is the second largest park in Ireland.
 Home to many species of plants from as far as Chile, Madeira and Tasmania, the park is known for its serene beauty and breathtaking view.